 c) it tastes much better than the mass-produced chocolate mix.

-Managing chocolate icing has always been in the forefront of my Mum’s baking.
+Managing chocolate icing has always been in the forefront of my mum’s baking.
 If she didn’t like her icing, she wouldn’t be happy with the cake – no matter how delicious it was.
-So I learnt to make my own chocolate icing quite early in my baking life, although I’ve never been such a perfectionist as my Mum.
-I want to share with you today what she taught me, and hope my daughters will pick the advice when they feel like it.
+So I learnt to make my own chocolate icing quite early in my baking life, although I’ve never been such a perfectionist as my mum.

 - 100 g chocolate (cooking or dark one)

 Not only do these amounts yield enough chocolate icing to cover most desserts, but I’m often left with a surplus.
 The good thing is that you can store the chocolate icing in the fridge, and reheat it whenever you need it.The choice of the right ingredients plays a crucial role if you want your cake/cookies look and taste good.
 For example, we in Slovakia almost always go for a regular cooking chocolate, which is available in all stores around the country.
 I used it for Banana No-Bake Minicakes pictured above.

 However, when we were making Dobosh Cookies with my daughter recently, I had no cooking chocolate at home but a Slovak brand of dark chocolate.
 I was surprised how shiny and deep in colour our cookies came out when dipped in the icing.
 They looked almost as immaculate as my mum’s.As for the margarine or shortening, again we have a special brand in Slovakia that works very well for icing, so that’s what most Slovak housewives use, including my family.
 I guess each country has its own selection of margarines and shortenings, so feel free to share your favourite ones in the comments.